mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

-# Intro - Why Digital Twins Matters and how MongoDB enables them
+# Intro - Why Digital Twins Matter and how MongoDB enables them
 The digital twin is a digital representation of the state of the physical world in real time.
 The data flow between the digital and the physical world is bidirectional.
 Therefore the state of a device can be changed via the digital or the physical model vice versa.

 A few use cases of digital twins are: